andrew-codechimp/HA-Battery-Notes/docs/community.md

 ## Automation Tips

-To call the battery replaced service from an entity trigger you will need the device_id, here's an easy way to get this
+To call the battery replaced action from an entity trigger you will need the device_id, here's an easy way to get this

 ```yaml
 action: